abdullah75f/InterTecHub-Internship/InterTecHub_Internship/advanced-API-with-authentication-and-role-based-access-control/README.md

 You can run the application in either development or production mode.

-Development Mode (for local development):

-npm run start:dev
+Development Mode (for local development): npm run start:dev
-Production Mode (for production deployment):

-npm run start:prod
+Production Mode (for production deployment): npm run start:prod
 Enjoy building your project! 🎉

-This Markdown file is styled for clarity, with sections separated by headers, code blocks highlighted, and steps clearly outlined for easy reading and execution.

 ```